 When there is an opportunity within the company for the right people, with the right qualifications, Dipont has no hesitation in encouraging people to step up.
 I’ve been able to grow professionally very quickly, going from a teacher six years back to a senior AQM today.
 The AQM role is great for me as it gives me the opportunity to work with centers teaching different curricula in two different cities.
-I have a strong International Baccalaureate but my centers teach Advanced Program and A-level, so gaining knowledge of all three makes me a more complete international education professional.
+I have a strong International Baccalaureate background but my centers teach Advanced Program and A-level, so gaining knowledge of all three makes me a more complete international education professional.

 During your time in the international center, you held various roles and responsibilities, tell us about that.